jhuckaby/Cronicle/README.md

 # Overview

 **Cronicle** is a multi-server task scheduler and runner, with a web based front-end UI.
-It handles both scheduled, repeating and on-demand jobs, targeting any number of slave servers, with real-time stats and live log viewer.
+It handles both scheduled, repeating and on-demand jobs, targeting any number of worker servers, with real-time stats and live log viewer.
 It's basically a fancy [Cron](https://en.wikipedia.org/wiki/Cron) replacement written in [Node.js](https://nodejs.org/).
 You can give it simple shell commands, or write Plugins in virtually any language.

 ![Main Screenshot](https://pixlcore.com/software/cronicle/screenshots-new/job-details-complete.png)